About

 the Project

-Over the past three decades, however, scholars, educators, artists, and descendants have brought Seneca Village back into public memory, through archival and archaeological research, educational outreach, works of art, and more.
-Compared with many other historical communities that have similarly suffered disruption and displacement, the village has been relatively well studied.
-This project aims to build upon and amplify existing (and ongoing) research to create an accessible model of this important place that can be experienced by visitors.
-The project's goal is to bring the thoughtful work of many researchers to new audiences, within New York and beyond, to enhance public knowledge, encourage new studies, and commemorate the history of this community.
+This project brings together, builds upon, and amplifies previous (and ongoing) research in creating accessible resources about this important place that can be experienced by visitors.
+The project's goals are to bring the thoughtful work of many researchers to new audiences (within New York and beyond) and to enhance public knowledge, encourage new studies, and commemorate the history of this community.
 While the history of Seneca Village’s destruction is important, we aim to highlight and honor the lives and the community that villagers made there.

-To cite the project: Gergely Baics, Meredith Linn, Leah Meisterlin, and Myles Zhang.
+To cite the project: Gergely Baics, Meredith B. Linn, Leah Meisterlin, and Myles Zhang.
 2024.
 Envisioning Seneca Village.
 Website with interactive 3D model. envisioningsenecavillage.github.io.

-To cite the model: Gergely Baics, Meredith Linn, Leah Meisterlin, and Myles Zhang.
+**To cite the interactive, 3D model:**Gergely Baics, Meredith B. Linn, Leah Meisterlin, and Myles Zhang.
 2024.
 "Envisioning Seneca Village: An Interactive 3D Visualization."
 3D digital model.
 Envisioning Seneca Village. envisioningsenecavillage.github.io.

 the Team

-Gergely Baics (Email; Profile) is Associate Professor of History and Urban Studies at Barnard College, Columbia University.
-His research areas include urban history (Americas & Europe), spatial history, U.S. economic and social history, and social science history methods.
+Gergely Baics (Email; Profile) is Professor of History and Urban Studies at Barnard College, Columbia University.
+His research areas include urban history, spatial history, U.S. economic and social history, and social science history methods.
 He is the author of Feeding Gotham: The Political Economy and Geography of Food in New York, 1790-1860 (Princeton University Press, 2016).
 His articles have appeared in the Journal of Urban History, Urban History, the Annals of the American Association of Geographers, and Planning Perspectives.
 He is also one of the Co-PIs on the public spatial history project Mapping Historical New York: A Digital Atlas.

-Meredith Linn (Email; Profile) is Associate Professor of Historical Archaeology at Bard Graduate Center.
+Meredith B. Linn (Email; Profile) is Associate Professor of Historical Archaeology at Bard Graduate Center.
 She researches artifacts, documents, and oral histories to discover more about people omitted from traditional histories.
 She is particularly interested in issues of health, healing, and community in nineteenth-century New York City.
 Her book, Irish Fever: An Archaeology of Illness, Injury, and Healing in New York City, 1845–1875, and articles published in the journal Historical Archaeology investigate the experiences of Irish immigrants.
 She is also a co-author of the archaeological site report of the 2011 excavations of Seneca Village and an assistant director of the long-term collaborative team researching the village, the Institute for the Exploration of Seneca Village History (IESVH).

-Leah Meisterlin (Email; Website) is an urbanist, cartographer, and geospatial methodologist.
-Broadly, her work engages techniques of social representation in data visualization, critical geospatial analytics, and informational ethics.
+Leah Meisterlin (Email; Website) is Lecturer in Architecture and Urban Studies at Barnard College, Columbia University and leads a spatial design and research practice, Meisterlin Projects.
+Broadly, her work engages techniques of social representation in architecture and data visualization, critical geospatial analytics, and informational ethics.
 Her articles and essays have appeared in the Annals of the American Association of Geographers, Planning Perspectives, the Avery Review, and ARPA Journal.
 Among others, her work has been shown in exhibition at the Oslo Architecture Triennial and the Museum of Modern Art in New York.
 She is also one of the Co-PIs on the public spatial history project Mapping Historical New York: A Digital Atlas.

 Project Advisors